Business 5 min read

 Meta Confirms 8,000 Global Job Cuts as Ireland Fears for 1,800 Local Employees

-Meta Platforms has confirmed it will cut approximately 8,000 jobs globally — 10% of its worldwide workforce — as it redirects resources towards artificial intelligence, with Ireland's government yet to be formally notified about the impact on the company's 1,800 Irish employees.
+Meta Platforms has confirmed it will cut approximately 8,000 jobs globally — 10% of its worldwide workforce — as it redirects an unprecedented $135 billion towards artificial intelligence in 2026, with Ireland's government yet to be formally notified about the impact on the company's 1,800 Irish employees and hundreds of additional contractor roles already under threat.

-Meta CEO Mark Zuckerberg communicated the layoffs to employees via memo on Thursday, 23 April, with the cuts expected to take effect on 20 May.
+CEO Mark Zuckerberg communicated the layoffs to employees via memo on Thursday, 23 April, with the cuts expected to take effect on 20 May.
 The company also plans not to fill around 6,000 open positions.
-Meta intends to spend $135 billion on AI initiatives in 2026 alone — roughly equivalent to its combined AI spending over the previous three years.
+The announcement represents the largest single reduction at Meta since its "year of efficiency" in 2023, and marks a decisive shift from human capital to machine capital as the company bets its future on artificial intelligence.

 What's Next